tactics-osrs/Kill-on-Demand-batch/README.md

 ## ERROR HANDLING:
-Should you enter an invalid extension/process name or the process entered requires higher permissions, a fail safe has been implimented.
+Should you enter an invalid extension/process name or the process entered requires higher permissions, a fail safe has been implimented to display and error message stating (2.0)"Error: Invalid PID entered.
+Task with PID %PID% does not exist." or (1.0) "Failed to terminate the process "%process%.%extension%".
+Please check the process name and extension, and make sure you have necessary permissions.
+E.g. Admin." respectively.

 You will get the following message.
 Failed to terminate the process "discordd.exe".
 Please check the process name and extension, and make sure you have necessary permissions.
 E.g. Admin.